I was in Denmark last weekend, at TBEX Copenhagen, a Travel Bloggers Exchange Conference – organised by Kim, Maren and Courtney of Galavanting.

-TBEX conferences have been held twice – in Chicago (2009) and New York (2010) and this was the first one in Europe.
+TBEX conferences have been held twice – in Chicago last year and in New York earlier this year.
+This was the first one in Europe.
 Local sponsors Momondo, MyDenmarkTV.com and Wonderful Copenhagen saw a great opportunity for introducing international travel bloggers to… well, wonderful Copenhagen.
 Tourism organisations in other European countries will no doubt scramble for the honour of sponsoring next year’s event.
 Who will win, I wonder?
 London?
 Amsterdam?
 Or perhaps Helsinki?
 Finnair was another TBEX-sponsor – this airline seems to have a very contemporary and creative approach to PR.

 The conference venue was the fabulous 120-year-old Cirkusbygningen (the Cirkus building) in the centre of town.
 Funny, I must have been in Copenhagen more than 20 times – and I’ve never really noticed this building before.
 How could I not?

 For reasons I’ll get back to, I don’t have a photo of Cirkusbygningen.
 In fact, I don’t have very many Copenhagen-pictures at all.
 This one by king_david_uk on flickr’s Creative Commons